aiidateam/aiida-core/docs/source/howto/plugin_codes.rst

     If you encountered a parsing error, it can be helpful to make a :ref:`topics:calculations:usage:calcjobs:dry_run`, which allows you to inspect the input folder generated by AiiDA before any calculation is launched.

-So far, we have deliberately avoided to touch the concept of :ref:`entry points <how-to:plugins:entrypoints>`, which are the preferred method of announcing new calculations, parsers and other plugins to AiiDA.
+So far, we have deliberately avoided to touch the concept of :ref:`entry points <how-to:plugins:entrypoints>`, which are the preferred method of registering new calculation, parser and other plugins with AiiDA.
 Using entry points simplifies your life in a number of ways:

  * You can use ``verdi plugin list`` to inspect which plugins are available as well as their internal documentation.
  * You can specify a default |Parser| for a |CalcJob|, which will run automatically.
  * You can specify a default |CalcJob| for a |Code|, making it easy to set the inputs for a code.
- * You can submit calcualtions to the AiiDA daemon without having to worry about how to make sure that your calculation and parser plugins can be imported from the daemon's python environment.
+ * You can submit calculations to the AiiDA daemon without having to worry about how to make sure that your calculation and parser plugins can be imported from the daemon's Python environment.

 Registering entry points
 ------------------------